microsoft/ELL/docs/index.md

 laptop or desktop computer.
 If you intend to deploy models onto a Raspberry Pi, follow our instruction on [setting up the Raspberry Pi](/ELL/tutorials/Setting-up-your-Raspberry-Pi).

 ## Getting Started
 A great place to start is our [tutorials section](/ELL/tutorials).
-As we develop and release new functionality in ELL, we publish new tutorials that showcase that functionality.
+As we develop and release new functionality in ELL, we also publish tutorials that showcase that functionality.
 Currently, our tutorials are focused on simple embedded computer vision tasks on Raspberry Pi, but we expect the scope to grow with time.
 Have fun!

 ## The ELL Gallery
 Our [gallery](/ELL/gallery) is a collection of bits and pieces that you can download and use in your projects.
 Currently, the gallery includes a handful of pre-trained computer vision models and instructions for 3D printing an [active cooling attachment](/ELL/gallery/Raspberry-Pi-3-Fan-Mount) for your Raspberry Pi.